ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 <Video videoId="NK0Y1Y9NQrU" />

-Apart from these smaller bits and pieces, we have completely rewritten our persisted operation, aka trusted document pipeline, to introduce end-to-end traceability across the entire transport layer.
+Apart from these smaller bits and pieces, we have completely rewritten our persisted operation pipeline, aka trusted document pipeline, to introduce end-to-end traceability across the entire transport layer.
 We have done this by implementing a feature we call semantic routes.
 The idea here is that each operation has a unique URI that is derived from the document hash and the operation name.

 This new persisted operation transport pipeline can be mapped separately, as shown in the following example:

 ```csharp
 app.MapGraphQLPersistedOperations();
 ```

+> In production you could drop the the standard GraphQL middleware and only map the persisted operations middleware.

 By default, we would map the persisted operations to `/graphql/persisted/{documentHash}/{operationName}`, but you can change the root for this path.